Hongfu Temple (Guiyang): History

 The temple was originally built in 1672, eleventh year of the Kangxi Emperor, by monk Chisong (赤松), under the Qing dynasty (1644-1911).
-After the passing away of Chisong, his disciple Zhai Mai (翟脉) succeeded as the abbot.
+After the death of Chisong, his disciple Zhai Mai (翟脉) succeeded as the abbot.
 In 1739, in the 4th year of Qianlong period, the Qing government bestowed a set of Chinese Buddhist canon on the temple.

 In 1929, Buddhist monk Guoyao (果瑶) founded the "Guizhou Buddhist College" in the temple.

 After the PRC's founding, Master Huaiyi (怀一) served as abbot of Hongfu Temple.
 During the ten-year devastating Cultural Revolution, the temple was dilapidated with huge losses of the cultural relics and encountered massive destruction.

 After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party in 1983, Hongfu Temple was designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 On July 28, 1987, the government transferred the management rights to the temple.